 Sometimes, the only thing you can really do when your family insists that you’re doing the wrong thing by homeschooling is just to accept it and move on.
 It’s hard, and it can hurt, but you can’t force them to understand.
 You can’t expect them to simply turn over a new leaf and start seeing things your way, especially if they’ve had a hard time doing that in other areas as well.

 At times like this, you have to remember that you’re the one that has to live your life.
 They aren’t in charge of your homeschooling decision any more than they’re in charge of the toothpaste you use or what you decided to cook for dinner last night.
 And since homeschooling is an even bigger and more outstanding decision than anything else, learning how to let go can be a beautiful thing.
 It’s not that you don’t care.
 It’s simply that you know in your heart what’s best and what’s right, and you’re willing to do that, even without the support of family members.

 Working with Your Spouse

 When everyone else is against you, it really means something to have your spouse on board with your homeschooling endeavors.
-Share with them freely, discuss lessons and lessons plans, or, best of all, share the teaching space with them.
+Share with them freely, discuss lessons and lessons plans, vision for the school year and your goals, or, best of all, share the teaching space with them.
 For some, spouses can actually be the very first naysayer you have to deal with, but it’s almost always because they don’t yet see or share your vision.
 Making sure they understand your “why” can make all the difference in the world.

 Don’t Forget to Pray